hyperonecom/h1-cli/docs/website.md

 ## h1 website transfer

-Transfer website to other project
+Transfer Website to other project

 ### Syntax